blimasouza/DavyFeyn/README.md

 <<GammaMatricesAlgebra`
 ```

 Another possibility is to save _DavyFeyn_ together with your _Mathematica_ installation.
-To discover where you have to put the files you can run the command
+To discover in which directory you need to save the files you can run the following command on a Mathematica notebook:

 ```
 $UserBaseDirectory
 ```

-on a Mathematica notebook.
 The result will be the path of your local installation.
-You should put the folders of _DavyFeyn_ in the folder **Applications**.
+You should put the folders of _DavyFeyn_ in the folder **Applications** located in the path that you just discovered.